colonial-heritage/colonial-collections/docs/testing.md

 # Testing
-This project has different tests.
-All tests run in GitHub CI after creating a pull request.
-Therefore, pull requests can only be merged on successful tests.
+This application has different tests.
+All tests run in CI after creating a pull request.
+Therefore, pull requests can only be merged if all tests have passed.

-## Unit testing with Jest
+## Integration tests with Jest
-We use [Jest](https://jestjs.io/) for our unit tests.
-You can run the tests with the following:
+We use [Jest](https://jestjs.io/) for our integration tests.
+You can run the tests with the following command:

   npm run test

-## End-to-end testing with Cypress
+## End-to-end tests with Cypress
 For end-to-end testing, we use [Cypress](https://www.cypress.io/).
-You can run the tests with the following:
+You can run the tests with the following command:

   npm run cypress